penciless/binhjs/docs/routing.md

 URL Address indicates which content should be displayed on webpage.

-Router plays a role on detecting current URL parts and switching views.
+Router plays a role on handling URLs and switching views.

-Therefore, understanding Router is a good starting point.
+Therefore, understanding Router is a good point to get started.

 ## 1. Router